"Always Nice and Confident, Sometimes Wrong": Developer's Experiences Engaging Large Language Models (LLMs) Versus Human-Powered Q&A Platforms for Coding Support: Qualitative Results

-Regarding resource access and the features offered, SO, as a crowd-powered platform, can collect updated information and is primarily limited by its user population, which has not been problematic thus far.
-However, for ChatGPT, despite being a large language model trained on extensive datasets similar to crowdsourced resources, its resources are often confined to outdated training sets, a limitation that could be addressed in the future.
+Regarding \textbf{resource access and the features}, SO, as a crowd-powered platform, can collect updated information but is limited by its user population, which has not been problematic thus far.
+ChatGPT, despite being an LLM trained on massive datasets similar to crowdsourced resources, is often confined to outdated training sets, a limitation that could be addressed in the future.

-We noted that many Reddit posts were based on personal experiences, but one consensus emerged: ChatGPT was perceived as significantly more user-friendly than Stack Overflow.
-SO has a long reputation of being toxic.
-"The fact is, SO has a serious problem with bullying, one that SO itself has been trying really hard to mitigate, without success so far.", from one Reddit post.
-In contrast, when using Chatgpt, users did not need to worry about asking "stupid" or repeated questions.
+We noted that many Reddit posts were based on personal experiences, but one consensus emerged: ChatGPT was perceived as significantly more \textbf{user-friendly} than SO.
+SO has a long reputation for being toxic. \emph{"The fact is, SO has a serious problem with bullying, one that SO itself has been trying really hard to mitigate, without success so far."}, from one Reddit post.
+In contrast, when using Chatgpt, users did not need to worry about asking \emph{"stupid"} or repeated questions.

-When it comes to transparency, Stack Overflow, as an open-source platform, upholds a high degree of transparency.
+For \textbf{transparency}, SO, as an open-source platform, upholds a high degree of transparency.
 Answers that include links to supporting documentation have been highly appreciated by users~\cite{conduct2023}.
-In contrast, ChatGPT exhibits notable weaknesses in terms of transparency, both in regard to its training datasets and the answers it generates.
-In terms of accessibility, beyond the common issues such as network access, ChatGPT faces more accessibility challenges than SO, including rate limits and regional restrictions.
+In contrast, ChatGPT exhibits notable weaknesses in terms of transparency, both with its training datasets and the answers it generates.
+In terms of \textbf{accessibility}, beyond common issues such as network access, ChatGPT faces more challenges than SO, including rate and regional restrictions.

-In light of these differences in asking questions and providing answers, were there any significant variations in the practical use cases observed by users?
+In light of these differences in asking questions and providing answers, were there any significant variations in the practical \textbf{use cases} observed by users?
 Both platforms, operating as question-based platforms, shared many similarities in use cases.
 The use cases and initiatives described in the works of Treude and Nasehi~\cite{treude2011programmers,nasehi2012makes} align closely with the scenarios discussed in the Reddit posts.
 However, it's notable that ChatGPT serves more as an assistant within the user's workflow, particularly in learning contexts, such as functioning as a pair programming partner or generating quizzes.
 Further investigation is warranted to explore the potential variations in their use cases, especially if access to ChatGPT's log datasets becomes available.